 This mechanism is critically important in host defense against intracellular pathogens such as viruses.

 T-cell activation requires two signals:

 - Engagement of the T-cell receptor by the antigen/MHC complex

-- A second signals, usually transduced by direct cognate interaction (“touching”) between constimulatory cell surface molecules on the APC and T cell.
+- A second signal, usually transduced by direct cognate interaction (“touching”) between costimulatory cell surface molecules on the APC and T cell.